 Practicing the Feldenkrais Method (FM), both as a trainee and as a teacher, and becoming aware of the power of self-healing and self-change ingrained in the method, have added a new facet to this inquiry.
 The idea of a practice – a somatic method – that disrupts and revivifies patterns of movements, their sensorial layers, and the self-image, is indeed intriguing.

-In his forthcoming book, The Feldenkrais Method: Power of Self-Transformation, he describes how the method generates self-changes by analyzing its main principles, their scientific basis, and how they are staged and activated in the method.
+In his recent book, The Feldenkrais Method: Power of Self-Transformation, he describes how the method generates self-changes by analyzing its main principles, their scientific basis, and how they are staged and activated in the method.

 Practicing the Feldenkrais Method, both as a trainee and as a teacher, and becoming aware of the powhttps://wordpress.com/block-editor/page/abrahammansbach.com/228er of self-change ingrained in the method, have added a new facet to this inquiry.
 The idea of a practice – a somatic method – that disrupts and revivifies patterns of movements, their sensorial layers, and the self-image, is indeed intriguing.
 In my forthcoming book, The Feldenkrais Method and the Power of Self-Transformation: Theory and Practice, I describe how the FM generates self-changes by analyzing its main principles, and by showing how they are staged in the practice of the method.
 The aim is to give a cohesive picture of its power of change, while at the same time offering a pedagogical tool for practitioners and students. (no title)(no title)